Improving service route planning.

 Their customers were old established organizations with outdated systems using excel and pen and paper for large tracking systems.

-My job was to understand the end-user and deliver a solution they found usable, while significantly improving the accuracy and efficiency of their operations.
+Understand the end-user and deliver a solution they found usable, while significantly improving the accuracy and efficiency of their operations.

 Project Type